PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 ### Caching

 This is pretty easy thanks to [Flask-Cache](https://pythonhosted.org/Flask-Cache/), although there's some subtleties to worry about (especially when ACLs are a thing).
 So far Publ seems to be pretty lightweight but who knows how that'll change when my sites start getting bigger...

+### Comment system

+For the foreseeable future I'm fine with using [Disqus](http://disqus.com) for active comment threads, although that has some implications for private content and of course it kind of flies in the face of the whole "host everything yourself" thing.
+But comment systems have *huge* implications on scalability and community effort and so on, and there's so many things that need to be put in to make it comfortable for everyone (for example, users being able to ignore other users).

+I feel like Disqus comments for immediate responses and reblogs/mutual commentary are the way to go in general.
+Maybe that's just because I'm used to that from Tumblr.

+Having some means of tracking inbound links to see where external commentary is taking place would be good, I guess.
+Trackbacks were a miserable failure but tracking `Http-Referer` headers and showing them on the dashboard would probably be enough.

+And on that note...

+### Dashboard

+Having an admin-viewable error log (for things like content ingest errors).
+Having stats tracking for entry views, external referrals, analytics in general.
+These would be good things to have, and shouldn't be too hard to add in.
+Although scaling is always a concern, especially where analytics are involved.

 ## Summary